yellows8/switch_sysmodule/README.md

 IPC (MITM) logging is also included.

 This is basically native RPC accessible over USB or IPC.
 For USB just run `sysmodule_client.py` with host<>Switch USB connected while this process is running.
 See sysmodule_client.py source for commands.
 The client can be restarted whenever if no commands are being used.
-Do not leave USB connected when entering sleep-mode.
+If built with the "DISABLE_USB" define, networking will be used instead of USB (pass the server address to `sysmodule_client.py` for this).

 Note that as a regular-app, this wouldn't init gfx or handle {exit via HID button}.

+Building requires a 0x20-byte file at `data/auth.bin`, this should contain random data.

 ## Credits
 * This uses .py based on rop-rpc.